fredfort/angular_bootstrap/README.md

 ## End to end Testing

-Install protractor
-`npm install -g protractor`

-Download the selenium standalone server `webdriver-manager update`

-`webdriver-manager start`
-`grunt protractor` open a browser and run the end to end tests with protractor(selenium).
+`grunt e2e` open a browser and run the end to end tests with protractor(selenium).
+The first test will take more time as selenium standalone and chromedriver are installed.